 If you are wondering, then worry not.
 We’re here to answer these burning question for you.

-Both your breast milk as well as formula are susceptible to bacterial contamination, which is especially true if you do not store them properly in sterilised bottles.
+Both your stored breast milk and formula are susceptible to bacterial contamination, which is especially true if you do not store them properly in sterilised bottles.

 This can also cause a stomach infection in your baby.
 That’s because his immune system and gut are not strong enough to fight off infections.